What You Need to Know

 If you are still dissatisfied with the disciplinary decision, you have the right to take the case to an external body, such as:

-If you do so, you must notify TAFE Queensland within 7 days of the final decision notice from TAFE Queensland, to be able to continue your enrolment.
+For International students, in cases of a student visa breach related to attendance and progression you must notify TAFE Queensland within 5 days of the final decision notice from TAFE Queensland, to be able to continue your enrolment.

 You are only allowed one external appeal decision.
 TAFE Queensland will give due consideration to the outcome of the external appeal.